Road6943/Arras-Wra-Imgur-Backups/README.md

 21. In the same Apps Script file, paste the known404Links from `getImgurLinksWithoutAccounts.py` into the KNOWN_404_LINKS variable in the Apps Script file.

+22. You may also want to replace the url in this line (search for it) - `else if (cellValue.includes("road6943.github.io/Arras-Wra-Imgur-Backups")) continue;` - with your github pages link if you have one.
+Leave the `https://www.` part at the beginning out of this line.

-22. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script
+23. Open the Arras WRA spreadsheet and then go to Extensions > Apps Script

-23. Paste wipeOldImgurLinksAndAddNewLinks.gs into a new script file, change the extension to .gs, and use the Run button to run the function `ReplaceImgurLinks()`
+24. Paste wipeOldImgurLinksAndAddNewLinks.gs into a new script file and change the extension to .gs

+25. Make sure the variable DO_REPLACING_FOR_REAL at the top is false and use the Run button to run the function `ReplaceImgurLinks()`.
+This will print any non-replacable imgur links to the Execution Log.
+Individually find each link on the sheet and do what you need to for each one.

+26. Once you've taken care of all the un-replacable imgur links, set DO_REPLACING_FOR_REAL to true, and run `ReplaceImgurLinks()` again.
+You should see the Execution Log output showing each sheet as it gets updated.
+Once the script finishes running, go through the sheet and make sure nothing went obviously wrong and you should be all good!